primaryobjects/lda/Readme.md

 result = lda(documents, 2, 5, ['en', 'de']);
 ```

-To add a new language-specific stop-words list, create a file /lda/lib/stopwords_XX.js where XX is the id for the language.
-For example, a French stop-words list could be named "stopwords_fr.js".
+To add a new language-specific stop-words list, register a file to the specific language.
+For example, a French stop-words register the language `lda.registerStopWords('fr', '/path/to/the/french/stopwords.js')`.
 The contents of the file should follow the format of an [existing](https://github.com/primaryobjects/lda/blob/master/lib/stopwords_en.js) stop-words list.
 The format is, as follows:

 ```javascript
 exports.stop_words = [